 How to survive the longest month of the year.

 January has to be the longest month of the year.
-If you are working, you are usually paid early, which might feel that you have won the lottery at the time.
+If you are working, you are usually paid early.
+This feels great at the time.
 However, come January, you are wondering where it has all gone!?

 1. Do a financial audit